MLeidel/GptGUI/README.md

 button.

 Then copy and past your API key into the box.
-Change any other options as well.
+Change any other appearance or Gpt options as well.
 Then click the _Save & Close_ button.

 ![input box](images/gptopts.png "Set options for GptGUI")